OPPO Unveils Reno5 Pro, Unlocking Infinite Possibilities With Top-of-Class Camera And 5G-Ready Performance - UrduPoint

 Reno5 Pro is a fast, comprehensive 5G-ready phone with outstanding video and photo capabilities.
 Its top-tier camera features excel in delivering clear, professional-quality shots that empower users to express themselves fully.
 As a 5G-ready phone, together with a sophisticated design and eye-catching colors, the handset is exceptionally slim, light, and guaranteed to make you stand out.
 Furthermore, with ColorOS 11.1, users will have instant access to features that improve their creativity, productivity, and entertainment experience, setting them up to make the most of the latest 5G-ready technology.

-Reno5 Pro will be available in 12GB RAM + 256GM ROM models in Galactic Silver and Starry Black at Rs.109,999.
-Customers will be able to get Reno5 Pro starting 20th February 2021 from the market and OPPO’s official website.
+Reno5 Pro will be available in 12GB RAM + 256GM ROM models in Galactic Silver and Starry Black at Rs.104,999.
+Customers will be able to get Reno5 Pro starting 27th February 2021 from the market and OPPO’s official website.